robaho/cpp_leveldb/README.md

 1. Writing lock-free data structures is much easier in a GC language due to the [ABA problem](https://en.wikipedia.org/wiki/ABA_problem). `std::atomic` helps but using a well-tested library like Boost is probably safer.
 Still, I was able to implement the concurrent skip list in a lock-free manner.
 1. Cryptic error messages.
 Missing a single character can lead to a 100 line error across multiple files.
 Same underlying cause as the slow compile times.
 1. Having to work with both header and implementation files is a pain.

-## next steps

-I am going to test using profile guided optimization for the Go and C++ versions.
-I am also going to test a statically compiled Java version using GraalVM.